epfl-ml4ed/unraveling-llm-bias/README.md

   - `G1_G2_G3_G4_by_user_reviews_suggestions.csv`: reviews, all received suggestions and suggestions accepted by participants of G1-G4.
   - `G1_G2_G3_G4_demographics.csv`: anonymized demographics data of G1-G4.
   - `G2_G3_G4_Suggestions.csv`: GPT version and suggestions of G2-G4.

+## License
+This code is free software: you can redistribute it and/or modify it under the terms of the [MIT License](LICENSE).

+This software is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+See the [MIT License](LICENSE) for details.

 - `notebooks`: code for data cleaning, Genbit bias analysis and visualization.